TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 11/Isaiah 11.5.md

 ---

-And righteousness shall be the girdle of his waist, and faithfulness the girdle of his loins.
+Righteousness will be the belt of his waist, and faithfulness the belt of his waist.